abellsk/Hypeaholic/README.md

 - Hamburger Menu when in mobile view.
 - We have a news section for consumers to learn and read about all the latest fashion articles so that they know about the latest trends.

+# Features to implement
+- To be able to use the actual vouchers as discounts
+- To be able to use Hyper Coins as disocunt
+- Able to add to cart for all products
+- Spin the wheel updates what is won for the user

 # Testing
 1. Sign Up form:
 - Go to "Sign Up" page